 RAID 1 Data Recovery.

-Over the last couple of years we have noticed an increase in number of RAID 1 disk sets being brought in for data recovery, and fewer RAID 5.
+Over the last couple of years, we have noticed an increase in the number of RAID 1 disk sets being brought in for data recovery, and fewer RAID 5.
 This is to be expected given the capacity of HDDs has grown significantly during this period so having 3 or more drives is just not needed to give a decent sized file server or shared storage space.
-Unfortunately some people do think that having a RAID (in particular a RAID 1) is as good as having a well managed backup.
+Unfortunately, some people do think that having a RAID (in particular a RAID 1) is as good as having a well-managed backup.
 It is not.

-Generally RAID 1 does provide more reliability than a single HDD.
-However, in this case if there had only been a single disk with the data on it’s very likely that we would have dealt with the firmware/ROM issue the HDD was suffering from and made a full recovery of the data.
-In the present state it is likely there will be some data corruption (albeit a small amount hopefully).
-Of course is there had been a single HDD and there had been a head crash then it would not have been possible to recover any data.
+Generally, RAID 1 does provide more reliability than a single HDD.
+However, if there had only been a single disk with the data on it’s very likely that we would have dealt with the firmware/ROM issue the HDD was suffering from and made a full recovery of the data.
+In the present state, it is likely there will be some data corruption (albeit a small amount hopefully).
+Of course, if there had been a single HDD and there had been a head crash then it would not have been possible to recover any data.

-What of their server backup you ask?
-Well there’s a combination of corrupt BackupExec files, and a password and encryption key that the system administrators aren’t sure of (there was a recent change in IT support for the solicitors’ firm.)
+What of their server backup do you ask?
+Well there’s a combination of corrupt BackupExec files and a password and encryption key that the system administrators aren’t sure of (there was a recent change in IT support for the solicitors’ firm.)
 So the rule is, check on your backup, check that it is ready for that moment of disaster.
-Whether it be tape, external HDD or cloud based storage, the backup might not be working quite as you expect at your moment of need.
+Whether it be tape, external HDD or cloud-based storage, the backup might not be working quite as you expect at your moment of need.